LCAV/dsp-labs/docs/passthrough/coding.md

 ### Common DSP parameters

 We will now define a few constants which will be useful in coding our application.
-Before defining them in our code, let's clarify some of the terminology:
+Before defining them in our code, let's clarify some of the terminology we will be using:

-1. _Sample_:  a sample is a sample, that is, a single discrete-time signal value; for a stereo signa this will be either a left or right channel sample
+1. _Sample_: A single sample represents the value of a **single** channel at a certain point in time.
-2. _Frame_: a frame consists of exactly one sample per channel so, for a stereo signal, a frame will contain two samples
+2. _Frame_: A frame consists of exactly one sample per channel.
-3. _Buffer length_: a buffer is a collection of frames stored in memory and ready for processing \(or for a DMA transfer\).
-The lenght of the buffer is a key parameter that needs to be fine-tuned to the type of audio application.
-In general, the longer the buffer, the fewer DMA transfers per second, which is desirable.
-Also, for instance, when computing the DFT of an input signal, a large buffer will provide a better frequency resolution.
-However, a large buffer will also introduce more _latency_ as we need to wait for more samples for each channel before we can begin processing.
-Low latency is also derirable so we are in a situation of conflicting requirements for which a suitable compromise needs to be determined on a case-by-case basis.
-See Lecture 2.2.5b in the [second DSP module](https://www.coursera.org/learn/dsp2/) for a refresher on buffering in real-time applications.
+3. _Buffer length_: This is a key parameter that often needs to be tuned to one's application.
+DSP applications are typically performed on multiple frames; this collection of frames is called a _buffer_.
+A large buffer length \(the number of frames\) allows one to apply more complex processing \(e.g. better frequency resolution by applying a larger FFT\).
+However, a large buffer length comes with the cost of more _latency_ as we need to wait for more samples for each channel before we can begin processing.

 Add the following lines to define the frame length \(in terms of samples\) and the buffer length \(in terms of frames\):